LC-Linkous/AntennaCalculationAutotuningTool/README.md

 * Clearer messages for optimizer status
   * Some messages that were duplicated by the additional states were removed to declutter the status scroll window
   * It is now more clear when the optimizer has converged, with explicit printouts after converging of the parameters and the optimized targets.
+* Sometime in the last update, a bug where MultiGLODS ran an extra 2 simulations after the simulation results showed convergence appeared
+  * State machine in multiglods.py was corrected to remove 1 of the extra simulations.
+  * However, due to the original algorithm involving a couple between the next simulation run/previous data read in the objective function, to remove the remaining 1 'overshoot' simulation, several convergence checks were added.
+This included a convergence check in the integrator where the overshoot simulation thread is killed if it's running.
+That way we can retain modularity add other optimizers later that might show the same kind of behavior.

 **2025.1.1 change log:**
 (July&August 2025)